glow-guide-hub-skincare-home-10 Best Soaps for Dry Skin

 pH Balance and Its Importance for Dry Skin

-The pH level of your cleanser directly impacts your skin’s health.
+The pH level of your cleanser has a direct impact on your skin’s health.
 Healthy skin maintains a slightly acidic pH of around 5.5, but many traditional soaps disrupt this balance.

 Using pH-balanced soaps helps maintain the skin’s natural acidity, which is essential for proper barrier function and moisture retention.